Attaullahkhanit/opti/README.md

-# opti
+# opti-freq
-`opti` is a lightweight utility library that helps optimize the frequency of function executions, enhancing application performance.
+`opti-freq` is a lightweight utility library that helps opti-freqmize the frequency of function executions, enhancing application performance.
 It provides efficient implementations for debounce and throttle functions, making it easier to handle events like typing, scrolling, or other repetitive user interactions without degrading performance.